syncfusion-content/xamarin-docs/Xamarin/SfListView/MVVM.md

 {% endhighlight %}
 {% endtabs %}

-You can download the entire sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMSelectedItems1772664608).
+You can download the entire sample [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/MVVMSelectedItems1772664608).

 ### Binding SelectionChanged event

 In ListView, the [SelectionChanged](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~SelectionChanged_EV.html) event is raised once the selection process has been completed.
-The MVVM for `SelectionChanged` event can be achieved by binding using EventToCommand converter.
+MVVM for the `SelectionChanged` event can be achieved by binding through the EventToCommand converter.

 {% tabs %}
 {% highlight xaml %}